Bringing the Mom and Pop Shop Into the Digital Age

 The first step to building an online presence is making a website.
 If you want to do this yourself, there are many online resources that will help.
 Regardless of which resource you choose, aim to have a website that is:

-- Search Engine Optimized, allowing customers to quickly find you on search engines such as Google or Bing
+- Optimized for search results, so customers can quickly find you on search engines such as Google or Bing

 - Informative, so customers know what to expect when visiting your physical storefront